ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The semantics are that a valid query is executed against a value, the *argument*, and produces a nodelist (i.e., a list of zero or more nodes of the value).

-The query is a root identifier followed by a sequence of zero or more *segments*, each of which is applied to the result of the previous root identifier or segment and provides input to the next segment.
+The query is a root identifier followed by a sequence of zero or more segments, each of which is applied to the result of the previous root identifier or segment and provides input to the next segment.
 These results and inputs take the form of a nodelist.